MattConrad/Quill/README.md

 (Building the Ink runtime and Inklecate against .NET Core are a little tricky.
 This is a good RC1 resource for setting up a project.json and working through the issues, but be prepared to apply some workaround hacks as well. http://blog.marcgravell.com/2015/11/the-road-to-dnx-part-1.html.
 Again, when RC2 arrives, at least some things here will change.)

+You'll need to revise the WebAppRoot setting in appsettings.json. "/" is a plausible value.
+This is a substitute for the '~' root operator that you get in ASP.NET on IIS, but don't get with nginx/Kestrel.
+There's probably a better way to handle this, drop me a note if you know what it is.

 You will need to fix the path in /wrap/ink-engine-runtime/project.json to a local path.
 At least according to Stack Overflow, the wrap feature only works with an absolute path.
 Hey, we're on the edge here.